 • • • •

-Particularly not if Dumbledore was correct in his stated belief that Voldemort’s intention was to create a Horcrux from Harry Potter’s murder (Rowling appears to have somehow completely forgotten all about that claim by the time she sat down to write DHs.)
-In the absence of any such confirmation we are forced to consider that Albus may hve been deliberately lying to Harry, when he told him as much.
+Particularly not if Dumbledore was correct in his stated belief that Voldemort’s intention was to create a Horcrux from Harry Potter’s murder (Rowling appears to have somehow completely forgotten all about that claim by the time she sat down to write DHs.
+There is not the slightest suggestion of any attempt to create a Horcrux in that flashback, which convinces me that the “flashback” is no such thing.
+It’s just Tom fantasizing about how he *should* have handled that murder — from the vantage point of 16 years later, with 20/20 hindsight).
+In the absence of any such confirmation we are forced to consider that Albus may have been deliberately lying to Harry, when he told him as much.
 Probably in order to give him a hint that Tom *had* created a Horcrux at Godric’s Hollow.
 Or perhaps just to butter the kid up and make him feel “special”.

 But the Avada Kadavra curse does not in itself create a Horcrux, or Horcruxes would be a lot thicker on the ground than they are, and just about every third DE would have at least one.